 The Department of Statistics PC Laboratory is equipped with appropriate computers and a printer.
-The lab is primarily for use of the postgraduate students to conduct their simulations.
+The lab is primarily for use of the postgraduate students in the Departments of Statistics and Mathematics to conduct their simulations.
 Under absolutely no circumstances may any student interrupt or in any way interfere with these simulations.
 DO NOT DISTURB means exactly that.
+Machines that are running simulations will have a slip of paper attached to the monitor or keyboard indicating the name of the student running the relevant experiment/simulation.
 Disciplinary action will be taken against students who fail to comply with this instruction.